oottppxx/enigma2/plugins/budweiser/README.md

 to the plugin, so the list of sources can be brought up with a single key press on the remote.

-* This plugin idea came while reading a @Miguel_Patito discussion in the "Sat en espanol enigma2 vu+" Telegram chatroom; it was an interesting technical problem to try and figure out how to solve.
+* This plugin idea came while reading a @Miguel_Patito discussion in a Telegram chatroom; it was an interesting technical problem to try and figure out how to solve.
 Of course, once I finished with version 6.2.1a, I found out about [ziko](https://www.linuxsat-support.com/cms/user/344808-ziko/)'s [IPAudio plugin](https://www.linuxsat-support.com/thread/148485-ipaudio-by-ziko/?postID=618093#post618093), which apparently also uses a specific gstreamer utility in the background.
 I